DrugBud-Suite/DockM8/README.md

 `--pocket`: The method to use for pocket determination.
 Must be one of:
   - 'reference' : Uses reference ligand to define pocket.
   - 'RoG' (radius of gyration) : Uses reference ligand's radius of gyration to define pocket.
-  - 'dogsitescorer' : API call to DogSiteScorer webserver to determine pocket.
+  - 'dogsitescorer' :  Call to DogSiteScorer webserver to determine pocket coordinates, works on volume by default although this can be changed in *dogsitescorer.py*.

 `--reffile`: The path to the reference ligand to use for pocket determination.
-Must be set if using 'reference' or 'RoG' pocket mode.
+Must be provided if using 'reference' or 'RoG' pocket mode.
-`--docking_library`: The path to the docking library file (.sdf).
+`--docking_library`: The path to the docking library file (.sdf format).
 `--idcolumn`: The unique identifier column used in the docking library.
 `--protonation`: The method to use for compound protonation.
 Must be one of:
-  - 'pkasolver' : Use pkasolver library to protonate library
   - 'GypsumDL' : Use GypsumDL library to protonate library
   - 'None' : Do not protonate library